Updated by Membership Vote September 14 , 2022.

 Section 8.8 All the members of MCOA Board of Directors and Staff shall sign a Conflict of Interest Declaration annually.

 ARTICLE IX AMENDMENTS AND DISSOLUTION

-Section 9.2 Any amendment, alteration, or repeal of these by-laws shall be effective upon adoption of a two-thirds vote of the members present at any regular or special meeting provided the notification procedure of Section 9.1 is followed.
+Section 9.2 Any amendment, alteration, or repeal of these by-laws shall be effective upon adoption of a two-thirds vote of the qualified members present at any regular or special meeting of the membership provided the notification procedure of Section 9.1 is followed.

 Section 9.3 An amendment proposed without notice can be accepted only by a unanimous vote.

-Section 9.4 Copies of the by-laws.
+Section 9.4 A copy of the by-laws is available on the MCOA website.
 The Secretary shall make available copies of these by-laws as they may be modified and/or amended to be made so as to ensure that all members have at least one up-to-date copy.

 - All other assets shall be transferred to corporations, persons, groups, or other organizations engaged in activities which substantially carry out the purpose of MCOA as stated in its Articles of Organization and these by-laws.

 This version of MCOA’s bylaws incorporates revisions voted upon by the full Membership on October 16, 1992; June 10, 1994; September 16, 1994; September 15, 1995; September 20, 1996; December 3, 1999, October 5, 2000 and September 21, 2001, February 21, 2003, June 20, 2003, June 18, 2004; June 20, 2008; September 17, 2010; February 1, 2013; April 17, 2015; June 14, 2019 and September 14, 2022.
 See Governance Committee (Bylaw) File for complete history.